plembo/xmind8/README.md

 Thanks to [Scott Lowe](https://blog.scottlowe.org) for his blog post, [Installing XMind 8 on Fedora 27](https://blog.scottlowe.org/2017/12/15/installing-xmind-8-on-fedora-27/).

 Note: XMind 8 requires JRE 8, it will not work with earlier or later versions.
 Either the OpenJDK 8 or Oracle Java 8 releases will work.
-The path for JAVA_HOME provided in ```xmind.sh``` assumes the standard installed path in most Linux distributions.
+The path for JAVA_HOME provided in ```xmind.sh``` assumes the standard install path in most Linux distributions.

 I have changed this recipe to assume the application is being installed to the user's home directory.